HL7/phd/src/pagecontent/PhdDeviceProfile.md

 There is actually a problem at the moment as there is no defined system for the transport addresses.
 Given that the Bluetooth and Ethernet MAC addresses are an EUI-48, the system value 'http://hl7.org/fhir/sid/eui-48' represents a placeholder until an actual system value is created.
 The MAC address placeholder has been floated in the Zulip discussions so it is a reasonable choice at this time.
 There are no proposals for ZigBee or USB and the placeholders are completely artificial.

+### Device.udiCarrier ###
+The UDI has recently been introduced into the IEEE 11073 20601 standard, however, no PHDs have implemented this feature and it is not yet present in Bluetooth Low Energy.
+For that reason, the mapping of this element is not specified in this version of the implementation guide.
+The IEEE 11073 20601 standard supports an issuer, jurisdiction, and the Human Readable interpretation of the barcode.
+The udiCarrier does have elements for each of these entries.
+On the other hand, there is no appropriate entryType code for this sourcing of the UDI as it is obtained electronically through protocol.

+It is anticipated that all these issues will be resolved and that eventually PHDs will support it via protocol.
+At that time a mapping from the IEEE UDI to the Device.uidCarrier will be specified.

 ### Device.type ###
 The Device type is the same for all PHDs and it indicates that the device is a PHD.
 The details of what the PHD does is found in the Device.specializations element.
 The MDC code being used is 65573 (reference id MDC_MOC_VMS_MDS_SIMP).
 In 11073-10201 this code is described as indicating "a single-purpose medical device".
 The code is also used in 11073-20601 to identify the MDS object, but there is no particular description as to its interpretation.